ziyi-zhou/ziyi-zhou.github.io/_pages/about.md

 News:
 ======
+- February 2022: Our work on momentum-aware trajectory optimization and control is out. [[pdf]](https://arxiv.org/abs/2203.01548.pdf)
-- October 2021: One paper on multi-robot task allocation and planning for legged and wheeled robots is submitted to ICRA 2022.
-Check the preprint [here](https://arxiv.org/pdf/2110.08436.pdf)!
+- October 2021: One preprint on multi-robot task allocation and planning for legged and wheeled robots is out.
+Link is [here](https://arxiv.org/pdf/2110.08436.pdf)!
 - August 2021: One paper on rapid quadruped spinning is accepted by Frontiers in Robotics and AI.
 Link is [here](https://www.frontiersin.org/articles/10.3389/frobt.2021.724138/full).
 - July 2021: Our preliminary work on momentum-aware trajectory optimization is presented on Dynamic Walking.
 - June 2021: I start my internship at [UBTECH Robotics](https://www.ubtrobot.com/?ls=en).